What is a timeshare, and how do they work?

-However, you’ll have less flexibility on how you use the timeshare, even if you buy points, and you likely won’t be able to make any improvements or add personal touches as you would with a vacation home.
+However, you’ll have less flexibility on how you use the timeshare, even if you buy points, and you likely won’t be able to make improvements or add personal touches as you would with a vacation home that you own outright.

-There are other downsides to timeshares, as well.
-The resale market is crowded, so if you decide to sell, you could incur a loss since supply is plentiful.
-Plus, the resale market is filled with scammers looking to take advantage of those who want to get out of their timeshare.
+The resale market is crowded.
+Since supply is plentiful, if you decide to sell your timeshare down the line, you could incur a loss.
+There are also scammers out there looking to take advantage of those who want to get out of their timeshares, so be careful.

-In addition, if you’re able to sell your timeshare, but at a loss, you’re generally unable to claim that loss as a tax deduction as you would with some other kinds of investments.
+If you’re able to sell your timeshare, but at a loss, you’re generally unable to claim that loss as a tax deduction (as you could with some other kinds of investments).
 That’s because the IRS considers timeshares personal assets.
 The exception might be if you frequently rented out your timeshare during the period you were entitled to use it.
 In that case, you might be able to claim the loss, similar to what you could be eligible for if it were a rental or investment property.

-If you’re seriously considering a timeshare, take your time.
+If you’re seriously considering a timeshare, take your time and do your research.
 Consider how often you want to spend time at the property and if you can afford to do so.
 If the costs of a timeshare are too high for your budget, it might be better to stick to one-off trips to satisfy your vacationing needs.

-Also, do research on the timeshare company you’re considering working with to find out if current owners are happy.
-If owners are complaining about excessive fees, for example, you might want to consider another property or company.
+And before signing on the dotted line, look into the timeshare company you’re considering working with to find out if current owners are happy.
+If owners are complaining about excessive fees, for example, or saying they feel like they were misinformed, you might want to consider another property or company.